harish-shivaram/shilly-jekyll/_books/2021-11-03-the-last-wish.md

 date: 2021-11-03
 image: /images/blog/3121.jpg
 layout: post
-excerpt: A simple way of putting it... a collection of tales about a man hunting monsters for money.
+description: A simple way of putting it... a collection of tales about a man hunting monsters for money.
 But then, this book (and in fact, the whole series) is so much more...
 book: true
 ---